ddsbook/blog/2014/drafts/scraping-ssl-server-test-results-with-r.md

     x <- htmlTreeParse(rating.dat, useInternalNodes = TRUE)

 Unfortunately, the results are not "consistent".
-While there are plenty of uniquely identifiable `<div>`s, there are enough differences that we have to be a bit generic in our selection of data elements to extract.
+While there are plenty of uniquely identifiable `<div>`s, there are enough differences between runs that we have to be a bit generic in our selection of data elements to extract.
 I'll leave the `view-source:` of a result as an exercise to the reader.
 For this example, we'll focus on extracting:

 - the overall rating (A-F)
 - the "Certificate" score